-The role of internal auditor is to provide an independent and objective review of the efficiency of the Bank's operations to help the Board Audit and Risk Committee perform its responsibilities effectively.
-It includes performing a review of the accountage and reliability of the accounting records and financial reports, as well as a review of the adequacy and effectiveness of the Bank's risk management, internal controls and corporate governance.
+The role of internal auditor is to provide an independent and objective review of the efficiency of the Bank's operations to help the Audit, Risk and Compliance Committee perform its responsibilities effectively.
+It includes performing a review of the accuracy and reliability of the accounting records and financial reports, as well as a review of the adequacy and effectiveness of the Bank's risk management, internal controls and corporate governance.

-The Head of Internal Audit is appointed by and reports directly to the Board Audit and Risk Committee.
+The Head of Internal Audit is appointed by and reports directly to the Audit, Risk and Compliance Committee.